Docwoos/pythin-pi-example/README.md

 # pythin-pi-example
-This is a simple test while getting started with linux
+This is a simple test with git.